Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 * RenderExt (Render Extension from Revision)
 * Nephthys (MP Admin tool)
 * DXMTL (Multiplayer bug fixes)
-* Fixed Consys (Fixes comment distortion on decompiling, other?)
+* Fixed Consys (Fixes comment distortion on decompiling, other?
+Currently unused by default, causes a crash on boot.
+Incompatibility likely.)

 ### Alternate EXEs : (Launch Recommended & Used by Default)
 #### Copy and Rename desired EXE to "Deus Ex Community Update.exe"